-- A charity’s aims have to fall into categories which the law says are charitable – such as the prevention or relief of poverty, or the advancement of the arts, culture, heritage or science.
+- A charity’s aims have to fall into categories that the law says are charitable.
+These are things like preventing or relieving poverty, or advancing the arts, culture, heritage or science.

 - It has to be established exclusively for what is known as public benefit (see below).
-That means its only purpose must be charitable: it can’t also have the aim of making profit or doing something that isn’t defined as charitable.
+That means its only purpose must be charitable.

-- Charities can’t make profits – all the money they raise has to go back towards achieving their aims.
+- Charities can’t make profits.
+All the money they raise has to go towards achieving their aims.
 A charity can’t have owners or shareholders who benefit from it.